E-ARK-Software/earkweb/docs/install_manual.md

         pip install django-celery
         pip install MySQL-python

-15. Once the database is running, tasks need to be registered in the database.
+3. Once the database is running, tasks need to be registered in the database.
 To do so run the following script in the `${EARKWEB}` directory:

         python ./workers/scantasks.py

+## Celery distributed task execution

+12. Start the daemon from command line (development mode):

+        cd ${EARKWEB}
+        python manage.py celeryd -E

+    For development it is recommended to enable the CELERY_ALWAYS_EAGER property in earkweb/settings.py:

+        #CELERY_ALWAYS_EAGER = True

+    By this way the celery tasks run in the same process which allows debugging.

 # Run in development mode